DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/README.md

         at all taxonomic levels."
 Gurjit S. Randhawa, Kathleen A. Hill and Lila Kari

-Dataset used in this study are available in Gurjit S. Randhawa GitHub:
+Dataset used in this study are from NCIB and they are available in the following Gurjit S. Randhawa GitHub repositories:

 https://github.com/grandhawa/MLDSP/tree/master/DataBase/Birds-Fish-Mammals